 RGB, Value, Mix RGB, Math, Vector Math, RGB to BW, Gamma, Bright Contrast, Invert, Separate/Combine RGB/XYZ/HSV, Blackbody, RGB Curves, Vector Curves, Color Ramps.

 Detect Mix RGB, Math and Vector Math nodes that become no-op (without Clamp) or evaluate to 0 as a result of addition, subtraction, multiplication, division or dot/cross product with a known constant 0 or 1 input, and replace with the appropriate input link or constant result.

 Eliminate Mix RGB Mix (without Clamp) and Mix Shader nodes when Factor is known to be 0 or 1 by replacing with the appropriate input value or link.

-Eliminate no-op Mix RGB (except Burn, Dodge, Lighten, or enabled Clamp), Invert, RGB Curves and Vector Curves nodes with known zero Factor.
+Eliminate no-op Mix RGB (except Color Burn, Color Dodge, Lighten, or enabled Clamp), Invert, RGB Curves and Vector Curves nodes with known zero Factor.

 Eliminate Emission and Background shader nodes that do not emit any light, and Add Shader nodes with one or both input arguments missing.

 Eliminate Bump with constant Height input, using its Normal input or Geometry Normal instead.

 Combine multiple copies of the same node with the same inputs into only one instance.